 - Stay off paved roads, and use extreme caution when the crossing is necessary

 - Never, ever let a kid under the age of 16 ride on an adult ATV

 When to Contact a Conroe ATV Accident Lawyer

 To sum up, ATV accidents can be devastating for victims and their families.
-Get in touch with a personal injury attorney is an important first step in getting your life back on track.
+Getting in touch with a personal injury attorney is an important first step in getting your life back on track.